A college student was stabbed to death 14 years ago. Police have charged her then-roommate with murder.

 “I don’t think they’re doing a great job,” she said.

-But Minot Police say they have never forgotten about the case, and have been continually following leads.
+But Minot Police say they have never forgotten about the case and have been continually following leads.
 In the years since Anita’s death, investigators received several tips about Rice, the affidavit says, including one that said her roommate admitted, while intoxicated, to killing Anita.
 But police were not able to identify the person Rice allegedly confessed to until earlier this month, according to the affidavit.

 Investigators learned it was a man Rice was dating for a few months in 2008 and 2009.
 During that period, someone brought up Anita’s death while the couple was at a party, the report says.
 Rice got “belligerently drunk,” the former boyfriend told police.
 Rice then told him that she “did it,” the affidavit says.
 The man later tried to ask Rice about the confession when she was sober, but she allegedly rebuffed the questions in anger.